dasvik/project-connect/README.md

 I even pissed my co-founder because instead of focussing on our app, I started working on some fancy idea which may not matter at all.

 But I got an early crude form of the algorightm that breaks the limit/barrier of 100-150mts of communication distance that these mobiles present.
 Lets call it V1.
-Very soon you would see V1 in action in our app.

-Right now I am working on V2 of this algo.
-I believe V5 or V6 would be a marvel that I would be proud of.

 What is in this algo?
 ====
+While I may not delve all the details for reasons cited below, let me outline what I can.
 It has 4 main parts
 * Encrypt messages (messages can be of any format)
 * Recursively choose the ideal postman nearest to sender to carry the message